1ukidev/1ukidev.github.io/content/posts/mitmproxy-android/index.md

 tags: ["mitmproxy", "android"]
 ---

-Mitmproxy has always been extremely helpful when I needed an HTTPS proxy that would allow me to monitor network traffic with more freedom.
+mitmproxy has always been extremely helpful when I needed an HTTPS proxy that would allow me to monitor network traffic with more freedom.
 Last week, while trying to monitor an application on Android, I discovered an interesting open-source tool that made the entire process possible directly on the device, with very little configuration: [PCAPdroid](https://github.com/emanuele-f/PCAPdroid).
 Monitoring and decrypting network traffic with just a few clicks was truly satisfying.

 ## Installation
 It can be easily installed through the Play Store, F-Droid, or the APK from its GitHub page.
 The choice is yours.